1994 Brickyard 400

 The 1994 Brickyard 400 was held on Saturday, August 6, 1994, at the Indianapolis Motor Speedway.
-The race marked the nineteenth race of the 1994 NASCAR Winston Cup Series season.
+The race marked the nineteenth race of the 1994 NASCAR Winston Cup Series season and the eighth race of the 1994 NASCAR Winston Transcontinental Series.
 It was the first NASCAR stock car race at the famous Speedway and the first race of any kind held at the track beside the Indianapolis 500 since the Harvest Classic in 1916.
 The race featured the largest crowd in NASCAR history, and a then NASCAR record purse of $3.2 million.

 Second-year driver, 23-year-old Jeff Gordon, who once lived in nearby Pittsboro, was cheered on by the hometown crowd to a popular win.
 It was his second career NASCAR Winston Cup win and thrust the young Gordon, the future hall of famer, into superstardom.
+Gordon led the most laps (93) and took the lead for the final time on lap 156 (of 160) after Ernie Irvan suffered a blown tire.
+The race was a turning point in the 1994 NASCAR season.
+After smacking the wall on the opening lap, Dale Earnhardt charged through the field to a 5th-place finish.
+Earnhardt took the points lead, and would never relinquish it, en route to his record-tying seventh championship.
+Irvan's misfortune in the race was followed two weeks later by a serious crash at Michigan where he suffered a near-fatal head injury.

 The race was a culmination of decades of speculation and over two years of preparation.
 While the event was looked on with enormous anticipation and significant media attention, the traditional nature of the Indianapolis 500 and the Speedway was a concern to ownership, some from the Indycar community, and some fans.
 Despite some mild complaints, the event was considered a huge success and a financial cash cow—it ultimately bankrolled the formation of the Indy Racing League.
 The race featured two former Indy 500 winners (A. J. Foyt and Danny Sullivan).
-Foyt came out of retirement to participate, which would be his final Winston Cup start.
+Foyt came out of retirement to participate, which would be his final Winston Cup start, although he would attempt to enter three more races after, notably the 1995 Brickyard 400 and 1996 Brickyard 400, all of which he failed to qualify.